frappe/bench/README.md

 * Create a new bench

-	The init command will create a bench directory with frappe frameowork installed.
+	The init command will create a bench directory with frappe framework installed.
 It will be setup for periodic backups and auto updates once a day.